nMPyC/nmpyc/docs/source/example/heatpump.rst

    def T_amb(t):
     return 2.5 + 7.5*nmpyc.sin((2*nmpyc.pi*t)/t_f - (nmpyc.pi/2))

-After that we can define the right hand side of the system.
+After that, we can define the right hand side of the system by

 .. code-block:: python